cademia/cchiu-da-palora/README.md

 plural  -- scalar  -- irregular plural form
 ```

-gender of the noun:  `mas`, `fem`, `both`
+gender of the noun:  `mas`, `fem`, `both`, `mpl`, `fpl`

 Most Sicilian nouns are either masculine or feminine, but some nouns (e.g. "atleta" and "dentista") are both masculine and feminine.
-Use the noun patterns below to form the plural.
+Some nouns have no plural (e.g. "l'Italia"), others are only plural (e.g. "li Stati Uniti").
+Use the noun patterns below.

 #### noun patterns